-- 1. The hearing procedures under this Subchapter shall apply only to alleged violations arising under the WPRA Equine Medications and Prohibited Substances Policy, described in Subchapter 18-A. Any protest, charge, rule violation, or contested matter not involving the WPRA Equine Medications and Prohibited Substances Policy shall be governed by procedures described elsewhere in the WPRA Official Rule Book - It shall be the duty of the WPRA Hearing Board to hear charges in connection with the alleged violations of the WPRA Equine Medications and Prohibited Substances Policy upon timely written objection following issuance of a penalty under 18.12.
+- 1. The hearing procedures under this Subchapter shall apply only to alleged violations arising under the WPRA Equine Medications and Prohibited Substances Policy, described in Subchapter 18-A. Any protest, charge, rule violation, or contested matter not involving the WPRA Equine Medications and Prohibited Substances Policy shall be governed by procedures described elsewhere in the WPRA Official Rule Book. - 2.
+It shall be the duty of the WPRA Hearing Board to hear charges in connection with the alleged violations of the WPRA Equine Medications and Prohibited Substances Policy upon timely written objection following issuance of a penalty under 18.12.

 18.14.
-Contents of Written Objection Following Issuance of a Penalty the WPRA Office within 14 days of issuance of a penalty under 18.12.
+Contents of Written Objection Following Issuance of a Penalty

-An objection must state the full name and address (if known) of the accused, and must contain a complete statement of the basis for the objection to the penalty imposed under 18.12.
-Such objection must be in writing and filed and received by
+An objection must state the full name and address (if known) of the accused and must contain a complete statement of the basis for the objection to the penalty imposed under 18.12.